 DML

-The lifecycle chapter explains how queries are handled in TiDB.
-Different from DQLs which may write a lot of content to the client and should be processed in a streaming-like way, DMLs only report the result statistics(count of rows affected and inserted), which are handled by handleNoDelay
+The chapter explains how queries are handled in TiDB.
+Different from DQLs which may write a lot of content to the client and should be processed in a streaming-like way, DMLs only report the result statistics(count of rows affected and inserted), which are handled by function.

 Generally, a DML statement is converted into delta changes in the execution process.
 When a transaction is committed, the changes will be applied atomically.
 Without starting a transaction explicitly, it'll be committed automatically.
 In which, this document focuses on how a DML is executed only.